Real Non-Commutative Convexity I: Introduction

-In the amazing paper \cite{DK}, Davidson and Kennedy establish a profound noncommutative (nc) convexity theory, in the complex case.
+In \cite{DK} Davidson and Kennedy establish a profound noncommutative (nc) convexity theory, in the complex case.
 Early in this work they exhibit a categorical equivalence similar to the one above, but for noncommutative convex sets and complex operator systems, giving a non-commutative analogue of Kadison's duality.
 This is built on previous work of Webster and Winkler \cite{WW}, who use complex matrix convex sets instead.
 Much of the matrix convexity in this sense hitherto was done in the complex case.
+See also \cite{Wittstock,CEinj} for e.g.\ the original definition of matrix convexity in the real case.
 However there has been very substantial and remarkable work from a different perspective on this matrix convexity in the real case, some of it quite recent, motivated in part by connections to system engineering and the matrix inequalities and convexity found there.
 See e.g.\ \cite{HKM} and references therein, where the theory of matrix convex sets has been developed from the point of view of positivity domains of (affine linear) polynomial maps (note that all polynomially convex matrix convex sets are defined by an operator system).
-For example the papers \cite{Ev,EH,JKMMP,KMS} develop many beautiful aspects of real matrix convexity, particularly for finite dimensional classes of particular interest like spectrahedra and their variant of matrix convexity.
+For example the papers \cite{Ev,EH,JKMMP,KMS, CN} develop many beautiful aspects of real matrix convexity, particularly for finite dimensional classes of particular interest like spectrahedra and their variant of matrix convexity.
 (We thank Scott McCullough and James Pascoe for discussions on this history and recent developments.)
-Aspects of this work will definitely interact with our program in the future, and it furnishes very many interesting and important examples).
-See also \cite{Wittstock,CEinj} for e.g.\ the original definition of matrix convexity in the real case.
-Earlier this year the first author and Russell developed the theory of real operator systems in \cite{BR}.
-The present paper is a sequel to this, which in turn was a sequel of \cite{BReal}.
-Given any real operator system, there is a very natural way to complexify to get a complex operator system.
-The process of complexification is functorial in the sense that many of the constructions done with operator systems (for instance, max/min operator systems, duals, and tensor products) usually commute with complexification.
-This allows much of the complex theory of operator systems and nc convex sets to be applied in the real case.
+Aspects of this work will definitely interact with our program in the future, and it furnishes very many interesting and important examples.
+Indeed for this reason we will not spend much time on new examples in our paper: there is already a great abundance of interesting examples in that literature.
+Many more may be derived from the huge existing classical convexity literature, as we hope to present elsewhere.
+However even basic examples are very interesting as we shall see.